Tumbledown Lake

 Head another 3 miles and you'll see the trailhead and parking area to your left.

-The trail runs along a creak, crosses a river and ends at a lake.
+The trail runs along a creek, crosses a river and ends at a lake.
 There is no shortage of water if you're planning on pumping.

 80 oz consumed per person